smartdevicelink/sdl_evolution/proposals/NNNN-hmi-ptu-support.md

 ![Modem based PTU Flow](../assets/proposals/NNNN-hmi-ptu-support/diagram_ptu_external_proprietary_enhanced.png)

+SDL should transit to the `UPDATING` status if the HMI responds successfully to the `BasicCommunication.PolicyUpdate` request from SDL.
 Different to the current flow, HMI does not send an `OnSystemRequest` to SDL Core.
 Instead the (optionally encrypted) PTS is delivered to the policy server using the the modem.
 The HMI waits for a response by the policy server and provides the (decrypted if necessary) PTU back to SDL Core using `OnReceivedPolicyUpdate`.

 In case the policy backend cannot be reached or isn't reached by the modem, the HMI should still be able to decide using a connected mobile application for the delivery.